esphome/esphome-docs/components/alarm_control_panel/template.rst

 - instant
 - delayed follower

 The ``delayed`` trigger mode is typically specified for exterior doors where entry is required to access an alarm keypad or other arm/disarm method.
-If the alarm panel is armed, and a zone set to ``delayed`` is "faulted" (i.e. goes not ready) the alarm state will change from the ``armed`` state to the pending state.
+If the alarm panel is armed, and a zone set to ``delayed`` is "faulted" (i.e. the zone state is ``true``) the alarm state will change from the ``armed`` state to the pending state.
 During the pending state, the user has a preset time to disarm the alarm before it changes to the ``triggered`` state.
 This is the default trigger mode if not specified.

 The ``instant`` trigger mode is typically used for exterior zones (e.g. windows, and glass break detectors).
 If the alarm control panel is armed, a fault on this type of zone will cause the alarm to go from the ``armed`` state directly to the ``triggered`` state.